Gyakobo/tree-image-compression/README.md

 >[!NOTE]
 >Each circle denotes a node with 4 other leaf nodes.
 Each double circle is the 'end' node with no child leaf nodes(null references).

-6) Finally, the image can then be encoded in a sequence of integers by performing a preorder traversal of the corresponding.
+6) Finally, the image can then be encoded in a sequence of integers by performing a preorder traversal of the corresponding:

 | -1 | 3 | -1 | 2 | 1 |
 |---|---|---|---|---|